Noaaan/MythicMetals/PATCHNOTES.md

 Major internal repackages.
 If you are making an addon which uses Mythic Metals, please update your compatability.

-Increased the default size of a Banglum Nuke (24 -> 32 blocks radius)
+Increased the default size of a Banglum Nuke (24 -> 32 blocks radius).

 Increased the vein sizes of Stormyx and End Starrite slightly.

-Increased the bottom spawn range of Aquarium (41 -> 31)
+Increased the bottom spawn range of Aquarium (41 -> 31).

+Changed Durasteel Axe texture (thanks Painted!)

 ### Bug Fixes